 Whether modernization or new construction – construction projects are usually lengthy and take place in different stages.
 Earmarked loans to finance construction projects are paid out by banks in installments based on the progress of construction.
-Commitment interest applies to the part of the loan that has not yet been paid out.
+According to abbreviationfinder.org, commitment interest applies to the part of the loan that has not yet been paid out.

 Loan disbursement as construction progresses